Spec7re/Delta-Stock/README.md

 # Delta Stock

-Trading app where you can play with stocks.
+Trading app where you have wallet, portfolio with stocks and market with stocks.
+You can buy stocks add them to your portfolio, close the day, wait for price change then sell.

 # vue-cli